UDPHASCA - MSci Pharmaceutical Science

 Subject-specific Practical Skills

 Students should be able to demonstrate development of practical skills through:

-- Experience of IT software and databases e.g. in drug discovery, therapeutics, formulation, drug delivery systems, bioinformatics and molecular modelling, and in searching biological, chemical and pharmaceutical literature;
+- Experience of IT software and databases e.g. in drug discovery, therapeutics, formulation, drug delivery systems and in searching biological, chemical, and pharmaceutical literature.

 - The organisation and execution of practical work in an extensive Research Project (MSci only).

 Practical laboratory skills will be taught through hands-on-experience, reflection and problem solving in laboratory sessions.
 Some observation of demonstration material will also be utilised.